Chart Color Schemes

 The educational profile of Aberfoyle Park exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 26.1% among residents aged 15+, surpassing the SA3 average of 18.9%.
+The area's educational profile is notable regionally, with university qualification rates at 26.1% among residents aged 15+, exceeding the SA3 area average of 18.9%.
 Bachelor degrees are most prevalent at 18.2%, followed by postgraduate qualifications (4.8%) and graduate diplomas (3.1%).
-Vocational credentials are also prominent, with 37.7% of residents aged 15+ holding such qualifications – advanced diplomas at 11.6% and certificates at 26.1%.
+Trade and technical skills are prominent, with 37.7% of residents aged 15+ holding vocational credentials – advanced diplomas at 11.6% and certificates at 26.1%.

 Educational participation is high, with 26.8% of residents currently enrolled in formal education.
 This includes 10.1% in primary education, 6.7% in secondary education, and 5.1% pursuing tertiary education.
 Seven schools operate within Aberfoyle Park, educating approximately 1,892 students.
 The area demonstrates typical Australian school conditions (ICSEA: 1044) with balanced educational opportunities.
 The educational mix includes five primary, one secondary, and one K-12 school.